 Deep Learning Applications

 Pretrained deep neural network models can be used to quickly apply deep learning to your problems by performing transfer learning or feature extraction.
 For MATLAB users, some available models include AlexNet, VGG-16, and VGG-19, as well as Caffe models (for example, from Caffe Model Zoo) imported using importCaffeNetwork.

 Use AlexNet to Recognize Objects with Your Webcam

 Use MATLAB, a simple webcam, and a deep neural network to identify objects in your surroundings.

 In addition to object recognition, which identifies a specific object in an image or video, deep learning can also be used for object detection.
-Object detection means recognizing and locating the object in a scene, and it allows for multiple objects to be located within the image.
+Object detection algorithms like YOLO can recognize and locate the object in a scene, and can locate multiple objects within the image.

 MATLAB makes deep learning easy.
 With tools and functions for managing large data sets, MATLAB also offers specialized toolboxes for working with machine learning, neural networks, computer vision, and automated driving.

-With just a few lines of code, MATLAB let you do deep learning without being an expert.
+With just a few lines of code, MATLAB lets you do deep learning without being an expert.
 Get started quickly, create and visualize models, and deploy models to servers and embedded devices.

 Teams are successful using MATLAB for deep learning because it lets you: